qlat/Descriptio-urbis-Romae/README.md

 *(Please note that this is work in progress.)*

-The *Descriptio urbis Romae* (ca. 1450) by Leon Battista Alberti (1404–1472) explains how to create a map of contemporary Rome.
-This homonymous application implements his instructions and allows you to draw the map according to the known manuscripts.
+The *Descriptio urbis Romae* (ca. 1450), written by Leon Battista Alberti (1404–1472), explains how to create a map of contemporary Rome.
+This homonymous application implements the instructions and allows you to draw this map according to the known manuscripts.

 ## Usage

-### On Windows
+### Windows

 Click [here](https://homepage.univie.ac.at/gabriel.siemoneit/descriptio-urbis-romae.zip) to download the MSI installer for Microsoft Windows.